Manchu alphabet: Twelve uju

 ža, že, ži; žo, žu; sy, c'y, jy.In general, while syllables in the same row resemble each other phonetically and visually, syllables in the same group (as the semicolons separate) bear greater similarities.

 Punctuation

 The Manchu alphabet has two kinds of punctuation: two dots, analogous to a period; and one dot, analogous to a comma.
 However, with the exception of lists of nouns being reliably punctuated by single dots, punctuation in Manchu is inconsistent, and therefore not of much use as an aid to readability.

 The equivalent of the question mark in Manchu script consists of some special particles, written at the end of the question.

+Flaws

+The Manchu script was created by referencing Mongolian script letters.
+Although the Old Manchu script underwent reforms and improvements to form the New Manchu script, it still inherited a series of flaws from the Old Uyghur-style Mongolian script.
+For instance, the writing of letters varies depending on their position at the beginning, middle, or end of a word, and the distinguishability between letters is low.

+To learn Manchu, one must first study the "Twelve Syllable Sets" (a syllabary) and memorize the shapes of all syllables in the language separately, which increases the learning burden.
+Due to the varied directions of the tooth-like structures in Manchu script, some letters have tail forms that extend to the left, while others extend to the right in their word-final forms.
+This results in wider line spacing, occupying more space, and increasing paper usage.
+For example, in ancient books from the Qing Dynasty such as the Pentaglot Dictionary, the Manchu and Mongolian sections (with the Manchu section in the Imperially-Compiled Augmented Manchu-Chinese Dictionary《御制增订清文鉴》 occupying a larger portion of the page space) demonstrate this issue.

 Unicode

 The Manchu alphabet is included in the Unicode block for Mongolian.